 5.2 Reference Points

-The M2M Service Architecture exposes M2M Services across the Mca, Mcn, Mcc’ and Msc reference points.
-The enhancement of the Mcc reference point to expose M2M Services is FFS.
+The M2M Service Architecture exposes M2M Services across the Mca, Mcn, Mcc’ and Msc Reference Points.
+The enhancement of the Mcc Reference Point to expose M2M Services through the Remote Service Exposure Component is FFS.

 5.2.1 Mca Reference Point

-The Mca reference point is defined within the oneM2M Functional Architecture [2].
+The Mca Reference Point is defined within the oneM2M Functional Architecture [2].
 Additional protocol support is defined in this specification for other application protocols.
-In the M2M Service Architecture, when an AE uses a protocol across the Mca reference point that is not defined by oneM2M (e.g., XMPP, DDS, MQTT), the CSE passes through the payload and offers additional M2M Services.
+In the M2M Service Architecture, when an AE uses a protocol across the Mca Reference Point that is not defined by oneM2M (e.g., XMPP, DDS, MQTT), the CSE passes through the payload and offers additional M2M Services.

 Editor’s note: This description needs further clarification; specifically what does it mean to pass through the payload.